datu0615/EHRPM/README.md

 ![alt text](/assets/aitod.png)

 ## Acknowlegment
-The code is heaavily borrowed from [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) and [YOLOv8](https://github.com/ultralytics/ultralytics).
+The code is heavily borrowed from [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) and [YOLOv8](https://github.com/ultralytics/ultralytics).
 Thanks for their contribution.